 Dan Watts is a Birmingham-based Director and Director of Photography working across documentaries, commercials, branded content, and factual television.

-In Dion & The Unicorn, Dan follows provocative British artist Dion Kitson as he prepares for his first solo exhibitions with Ikon Gallery and English Heritage.
-His latest film, Nick Hedges: Home In The Shadows, is a retrospective documentary commissioned by the National Trust that shines a light on the photographer whose images sparked a catalyst for change for families living in Britain’s back-to-back houses.
+Notable projects include creating VTs for Joe Lycett’s comedy special More, More, More!
+How Do You Lycett?
+How Do You Lycett?, documentaries such as Newcastle Brown Male: Inside The Fringe, which aired on STV.
+Dion & The Unicorn, which follows provocative British artist Dion Kitson as he prepares for his first solo exhibitions with Ikon Gallery and English Heritage.
+Nick Hedges: Home In The Shadows, a retrospective film commissioned by the National Trust that shines a light on families living in Britain’s back-to-back houses.
 The film premiered at the BAFTA-qualifying Flatpack Festival.

 He is the founder of New Wave, a production company where he brings together storytelling, strategic thinking, and a network of collaborators to create content that not only cuts through the noise but moves people.

-For project enquiries contact: dan@danielwatts.net
+For project inquiries: dan@danielwatts.net

 Featured